procrastinathree/spotivibe/README.md

 ## Features

-SpotiVibe offers the following features:
+`Spotivibe` offers the following features:

 - **Playlist Creation**: Create custom playlists based on your music preferences and favorite tracks.
 - **Spotify Activity Tracker**: Keep track of your listening habits and get insights into your music choices.
 - **Spotify API Integration**: Access Spotify's vast music library and user data.
 - **User Authentication**: Securely log in with your Spotify account.
-- **User Profile**: View and manage your SpotiVibe user profile.
+- **User Profile**: View and manage your `Spotivibe` user profile.
 - **And More**: Explore and discover other exciting functionalities!

 ## Getting Started

-Follow these steps to set up SpotiVibe on your local machine.
+Follow these steps to set up `Spotivibe` on your local machine.

 ### Prerequisites